dballari/sahmi/readme.txt

 == Changelog ==

+= 1.0.3 =
+* corrections after running plugin check

 = 1.0.2 =
 * fixed a bug on posts_included_in function

 = 1.0.1 =
-* removed not published posts from included in search querty results
+* removed not published posts from included in search query results

 = 1.0.0 =
 * Initial vesion released